Whether you’re staining a deck, fence, or piece of furniture, knowing how long does it take for a stain to dry is important.

 - Use a rag to remove any excess stain that hasn’t soaked into the wood.

-- Place two fans to blow over the stained area and turn them on high speed.
+- Place two fans to blow over the stained area and turn them on at high speed.
 The air blowing across the stain will help it dry quicker than it would if left alone.

 Anyways, you can also use a hairdryer on low heat over the stain.
 This method will speed up drying time without sacrificing quality or letting the dust settle into your stain!